BlockScience/SCF-GML-Contributions/GM-01/README.md

 Description of how a GM goes from `In-Desire` to `In-R&D` to `In-Development` to `Implemented`.
 This process is assumed to require a team of maintainers to the Library repository.
 The process could be a monthly, public two hour review of the existing PR's to the repository, and a look into new PRs.
 GM'ers could be Governance specialist aiming to grow the set of existing modules.
 Each status label has certain conditions needed to be fulfilled to progress to the next.
 These conditions are listed in: XXX.
 Maintainers are further split into three roles, corresponding to the labels `In-Desire`, `In-R&D`, `In-Development`.
 These maintainers can accept PRs relevant for their status, move items out of their status (into the next, or back to the prior if needed) and open/close discussions relevant to their status.
 Since not all contributions will be provided through PRs, maintainers also create PRs from accepted community suggestions (such as in the discussions).
-(NEEDED) Description of how to submit a new GM.
+Description of how to submit a new GM.
 A new GM can be submitted either through a pull request to this repository (conforming to the template and naming convention) or through the google form (in which case a maintainer must capture and format the request, if applicable).
 Once submitted through a PR, maintainers will review the GM and merge or request changes.
 A conversation is expected to live within the pull request.
 Throughout the lifecycle of status labels, each GM will have a corresponding discussion where contributions can be made.

 ## Rationale